tc39/proposal-regexp-unicode-sequence-properties/README.md

 ## Motivation

 The Unicode Standard assigns various properties and property values to every character/code point.
-For example, to get the set of characters that are used exclusively in the Greek script, search the Unicode database for characters whose `Script` property value is `Greek`.
+For example, the Unicode Character Database provides data for determining exactly the set of characters whose `Script` property value is `Greek`.

 [Unicode property escapes](https://github.com/tc39/proposal-regexp-unicode-property-escapes) enable JavaScript developers to access these Unicode character properties natively in ECMAScript regular expressions.